stolostron/multicluster-observability-operator/operators/endpointmetrics/doc/design/addon-status.md

 ### Defining the Aggregated State Accurately

-To accurately reflect the aggregated state, we introduce two additional condition types specific to the collectors: **MetricsCollectorStatus** and **UwlMetricsCollectorStatus**.
+To accurately reflect the aggregated state, we introduce two additional condition types specific to the collectors: **MetricsCollector** and **UwlMetricsCollector**.
 These conditions are updated by the metrics collector, the UWL metrics collector, and the endpoint controller.
 The status controller then aggregates these specific conditions to update the standard condition types of the addon status.
 A predicate function ensures that the status controller is not triggered by its own updates.

 These special condition types store the latest reasons for the metrics collector and the UWL metrics collector.
 These reasons can be mapped to the standard types, which the status controller uses to update the addon status: